pedro-gaspar/elixir-grail-diary/content/posts/2021-07-08-tail-call-optimization.md

  72, 74, 76, 78, 80, 82, 84, 86, 88, 90, 92, 94, 96, 98, 100, ...]
 ```

-# mapping with tail call recursion
+## Mapping with tail call recursion

 Now let's do the same map function but with tail call optimization.